SamperDaniel/DS_Course_Proj1/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:
+For this project, I was interestested in using Kaggle Data to find out:

-How other developers suggested breaking into the field (what education to pursue)?
+1. When is the best time to rent out a flat
-What factors about an individual contributed to salary?
+2. Where is the best location and whats the kind of flat to buy for a side business
-How bias played a role in the suggestions of developers for how to break into the field?
+3. How well is the price of a flat predictable?

 ## File Descriptions <a name="files"></a>